EronWright/vagrant-mesos-cluster/README.md

 ## Admin Router
 The Admin Router acts as an HTTP gateway for the services and webui's in DCOS.

 It contains large amounts of service-specific knowledge.
 For example, it recognizes the `/services/sparkcli` path as a reference to the spark dispatcher's REST port.
-The associated Marathon app also assumes the use of the admin router (see the `APPLICATION_WEB_PROXY_BASE` environment variable).
+The Spark Marathon app also assumes the use of the admin router (see the `APPLICATION_WEB_PROXY_BASE` environment variable).

 ## Mesos DNS
 Mesos DNS provides *service discovery*, not a fully-fledged DNS solution.
 Applications use Mesos DNS to easily locate the Mesos master and their own frameworks and tasks.